 When you're looking for the best pie crust out there keep in mind that it's not so much the ingredients that make the difference -- it's the techniques used.
 You won't find any secret ingredients here.

-The full instructions for this homemade pie crust recipe are in the green recipe card at the bottom of the post.
+This is an overview of the ingredients.
+You'll find the full measurements and instructions in the green recipe card (printable) at the bottom of the page.

-- Form dough into a disk, chill as instructed, then roll out and bake.
+Form dough into a disk, chill as instructed, then roll out and bake.

-How to roll out the pie crust
+How to roll out pie crust

 - Remove the chilled dough disk from the refrigerator and let sit for 5 minutes or so to soften up a tiny bit.
+Dough straight from the refrigerator is hard to roll - but you still want it to be cold so don't leave it too long.

 - Spread a little flour on your work surface.

-- Flip the dough over, add a bit more flour if needed to keep it from sticking and roll from the center, turning after each roll, as before.
+- Flip the dough over, add a bit more flour if needed to keep it from sticking, and roll from the center, turning after each roll, as before.

 - Continue until your homemade pie crust is the size you want - usually 8 or 9-inches.

-Baking instructions for a single crust pie
+Baking instructions for a 1 crust pie

 You'll always defer to your recipe for how to bake the butter pie crust but if there aren't instructions, or the recipe states a baked pie crust then here's how you do it.